U-M students' health service fee (paid as part of tuition) does not pay for services received outside UHS.

 Before you go outside UHS for services, get prepared by answering the following questions.

 If you have health insurance:

-- Will your insurance pay for the services, and if so, will they pay the entire cost?
+- Will your insurance pay for services at the medical facility to which you are being referred?
+If so, will they pay the entire cost?
 (Some insurance companies do not pay the entire cost.)

-2. Contact the other facility to learn whether they accept your insurance and whether they will bill your insurance company.
+Contact the medical facility to which you are being referred to learn whether they accept your insurance and whether they will bill your insurance company.
 Be sure to take your insurance card with you to your appointment.

-2. Contact the other facility to learn how much the services will potentially cost.
+Contact the medical facility to which you have been referred to learn how much the services will potentially cost.

-3. How will you pay for these services?
-If you anticipate that payment will be a challenge, see Resources for Financial Assistance and Medical Needs.
+Plan for how you will you pay for these services.
+If you anticipate that payment will be a challenge, see Concerned about Costs or Privacy? and Resources for Financial Assistance and Medical Needs.

-4. Inform your clinician if you decide to delay services or not get services at all.
-Your clinician can help you understand potential consequences of not getting services and consider potential alternatives.
+Inform your health care provider if you're considering delaying or not getting services at all.
+They can help you understand potential consequences and alternatives.